Lysandr/TeXboard/README.md

 Todo:
-FN/GRK/LTX functions still need to be implemented (imlazy) dual keys tend to have an odd glitch, needs to be investigated
+FN/GRK/LTX functions still need to be implemented (imlazy) dual keys tend to have an odd glitch, needs to be investigated MkIII hardware --> switch over to STM32 with QMK firmware... also put extension keys on the left, gives more mouse room.
+Create parametric case design, which prints perfectly and makes lasercut piece easier to deal with.